A-Z of Bellevue

 At the end of each term the FUNdraisers group organises a special pizza day.
 Order days and forms are advertised through the school newsletter.

 Students are discouraged from bringing money or expensive toys to school.
 All money brought to school needs to be sent in a sealed named envelope or paid online to the school account 12-3223-0048283-00.
-If paying on line please make sure you clearly indicate you child's name, their class number and what the money if for.
+If paying on line please make sure you clearly indicate you child's name, their class number and what the money is for.
 All money that comes to school goes to the class teacher and is recorded in the class finance book, before it is sent to the office for processing.

 The newsletter comes home every Wednesday.
 This is emailed to you, unless you specifically request a hard copy.
-It can also be located online through this website.
+It can also be located through this website.
 As well as news of the school, community notices may be added when there is space to do this.
 Every effort is made to present accurate information, however the board does not accept responsibility for any inaccuracies or the goods/services advertised.

 Class, individual and family photos are taken at school during the first term.